Chilly evenings were made for a perfectly indulgent and utterly delicious cup of hot chocolate.

 Give your standard cup of hot chocolate a velvety twist with white chocolate.
 Sweet and smooth, make by simply heating up some white chocolate buttons or bars with milk in a pan.
 Start with approximately 50g of chocolate per mug of milk and adjust according to taste.
 Top with whipped cream and shaved white chocolate for a decadent treat.

 2. Treat yourself to a S'mores hot chocolate

-More like a dessert than a beverage, this s'mores hot chocolate recipe made with marshmallows, digestive biscuits and chocolate sauce tastes as good as it looks!
-Get the smores hot chocolate recipe.
+More like a dessert than a beverage, this s'mores hot chocolate recipe is made with marshmallows, digestive biscuits and chocolate sauce and really does taste as good as it looks.

-Got some peppermint sweets lying around the bottom of your handbag?
-Try throwing one into your cup of hot chocolate!
+Peppermint and chocolate is another match made in heaven.
+If you've got any peppermint sweets lying around try throwing one into your cup of hot chocolate.
 You'll end up with a lovely, minty drink that smells wonderful too.

 Hot chocolate plus even more chocolate?
-Yes please!
-To make, simply heat up milk on the stove and add a dollop (or two or three) of Nutella.
+Yes please.
+To make, simply heat up milk on the stove and add a dollop of Nutella.
 Stir in the hazelnutty goodness and pour over cocoa mixture as usual.
-Yum!
+Perfection!

-Got leftover cinnamon sticks from Christmas?
-Don't let them go to waste!
+Got leftover cinnamon sticks?
+Don't let them go to waste.
 Use them as stirrers in your cup of hot chocolate to add subtle cinnamon flavour.
 For an extra flavour boost, top your drink with some ground cinnamon.